- June 16, 2021

 A technical level of support and resistance is merely a reference point for subsequent activity and this must be at the forefront of a trader’s mind when looking for clues to take their next trade.

-I’m not going to cover how to identify what levels to use but using the structure of price is a great start.
+I’m not going to cover how to identify what levels to use but using the structure of price is a great start as you can see in this example.

 What Is Rotation And Does It Matter?